 As the standards indicate, Commission-approved TPA for the Multiple Subject, Education Specialist, and PK3 credentials must include an assessment of a candidate's ability to teach literacy in a way that aligns with these elements in the LPA.

-Because candidates must earn credential BEFORE in order to be eligible to earn a bilingual authorization, they must demonstrate their ability to teach literacy in the ways outlined within the Education Code listed above.
+Because candidates must earn their credential BEFORE in order to be eligible to earn a bilingual authorization, they must demonstrate their ability to teach literacy in the ways outlined within the Education Code listed above.

 We recognize this poses some challenges for candidates placed in Asian language DLI placements, as Asian languages do not follow the same linguistic patterns as English.